VCATconsulting/bulk-download-for-gravity-forms/readme.txt

 == Changelog ==

+= 2.4.1 =

+* Restore the vendor folder in the build made by Github actions

 = 2.4.0 =

 * Replace nonce check with a capability check to allow downloads using the mail links in multiple notifications.